Last Updated on 1 month by The Mintly Team

 A report from the Diamond Producers Association claims that natural diamonds are, in fact, better for the environment than synthetic diamonds, due to the carbon-intensive process of producing lab diamonds.
 All in all, it appears there is not a consensus just yet on whether lab diamonds are actually a more sustainable option.

-Through careful controls of its CVD production, WD Lab Grown Diamonds was just granted a Certification Standard for Sustainable Diamonds by the global audit and standards firm SCS Global Services.
+WD Lab Grown Diamonds has been given the Certification Standard for Sustainable Diamonds.
+After evaluating the controls of its CVD production, this has been done by the SCS Global Services.
 The first certificate of its kind granted, gives WD the authority to use claims of “Certified Sustainable” and “Certified Climate Neutral” for their as-grown diamonds.

 But lab diamonds are not without fault.
 A distinct lack of transparency makes it difficult to source accurate data to compare the carbon footprints of mined and lab diamonds, but the energy needed to produce a lab diamond is significant.
 One report on the topic, commissioned by the Diamond Producers Association, suggests that the greenhouse gas emissions produced by mining natural diamonds are three times less than those created when growing diamonds in a lab.